deriggi/RUNorthArcPy/README.md

 execfile('<path to pkattacher.py>')
 ```

-## 5 - Verify results by looking at the attribute table
+## 5 - Do the join using the primary key from the property table

 # Python GIS Development at RAMP UP North